Alert 1 Review Summary

 Both mobile pendants have locations tracking technology.
 The Kelsi works through 911’s tracking system, such that senior users who do not know where they are calling from will be connected to 911 to access 911’s system to locate.
 Pax is GPS-enabled.
 For more information, check out the Alert 1 website.

-The company has a BBB rating of B (March 2015).
-According to the BBB, the relatively high number of complaints lowered their score while the length of time the company has been in business and their response and resolutions lifted it.
-In terms of the number of complaints, there were 95 complaints in the last 3 years, of which the majority, 62, occurred in the last 12 months.
-40 (42%) complaints were resolved to the satisfaction of customers, while 55 (58%) were answered to but customers’ satisfaction were either absent or customers did not provide final feedback on their acceptance.
+The company has a BBB rating of A (Jan 2017).
+In total, there were 118 complaints in the last 3 years, of which 35 occurred in the last 12 months.
+50 (42%) complaints were resolved to the satisfaction of customers, while 68 (58%) were answered to but customers’ satisfaction were either absent or customers did not provide final feedback on their acceptance.

 Alert 1 is a respected medical alert company with quality products and services.
 They have various products and options to suit different senior needs.
 There pricing is reasonable and they offer a 30 day money back guarantee.
 If you are interested in what you have read, take a look at their website for more information and access current readers’ offers.